 It is crucial that the region's wider strategic infrastructure, such as the power utilities, has the capacity to enable planned growth.

-In March 2018, England's Economic Heartland (EEH) commissioned Bircham Dyson Bell to identify opportunities to improve the delivery of utility infrastructure in the Oxford-Milton Keynes-Cambridge growth corridor.
+This is why England's Economic Heartland commissioned a study to identify opportunities to improve the delivery of utility infrastructure in the Oxford-Milton Keynes-Cambridge growth corridor.

 Lead officer: Amanda Jacobs: Amanda.Jacobs@Oxfordshire.gov.uk